-Achievement during 2023 Performance assessme Emma Walms ley Innovation Delivered pipeline progression above target with four major product approvals in RSV prevention, HIV prevention and Oncology Delivered innovation sales through successful launches including Arexvy.
-New products launched since 2021 contributed £2.3 billion to sales in 2023 Upgraded long-term outlooks for sales and profits with 2021-2026 outlooks for sales now more than 7% and adjusted operating profit growth now more than 11% CAGR (excluding COVID-19 solutions).
-2031 sales outlook increased to more than £38 billion (CER using 2023 average rates) Exceeded Performance Delivered the financial plan exceeding guidance set for 2023 - with Sales +14% excluding COVID-19 solutions and adjusted operating profit up 12% with further positive impact of +4% excluding COVID-19 solutions, and adjusted EPS grew 16% with further positive impact of +6% excluding COVID-19 solutions (All at CER).
-Group sales were £30.3 billion Exceeded Trust Sector leader in S&amp;P Global Corporate Sustainability Assessment Access and Global Health - 89 million people in lower income countries reached through access partnerships.
+Achievement during 2023 Performance assessment Emma Walmsley Innovation - Delivered pipeline progression above target with four major product approvals in RSV prevention, HIV Exceeded prevention and Oncology Delivered innovation sales through successful launches including Arexvy.
+New products launched since 2021 contributed £2.3 billion to sales in 2023 Performance - Delivered the financial plan exceeding guidance set for 2023 - Group sales were £30.3 billion Exceeded Trust - Sector leader in S&P Global Corporate Sustainability Assessment Exceeded Access and Global Health - 89 million people in lower income countries reached through access partnerships.
 Malaria vaccine roll out in up to 12 countries.
-11 global health pipeline assets progressing Environmental Sustainability - progress on all KPIs, including progression of low carbon Ventolin inhaler programme to phase III development Diversity, Equity &amp; Inclusion - 2025 aspirations for gender diversity and UK and US 2025 ethnicity aspirations at VP and above achieved Exceeded Culture - Annual survey of employee engagement reported increase to 81% Exceeded ner overall bonu determined that the CEO clearly exceeded her individual objectives and that 78% out of the 90% maximum s should be attributed Julie Brown Demonstrate financial eadership Deep review of pipeline forecasting to support upgrading of long-term outlooks to 2031 and beyond Design of new investor engagement programme, including development of an Investor Relations Roadmap and communication of long-term outlooks Exceeded Cost discipline and cash flow management Deep review of capital allocation and pipeline value 'unlocks' to support investment in organic R&amp;D and Business Development; and to maximise returns to shareholders Initiated work to drive P&amp;L efficiency with a focus on SG&amp;A and operating margin improvement Exceeded Demonstrate strong culture and eadership Successfully integrated into GSK and established strong partnership working with CEO and members of GLT, with notable output to support R&amp;D and the Commercial organisations Met determined that the CFO clearly met her individual objectives and that 54% out of the 90% maximum should d be attributed to h overall bonus
+11 global health pipeline assets progressing Environmental Sustainability - progress on all KPIs, including progression of low carbon Ventolin inhaler programme to phase III development Diversity, Equity & Inclusion - 2025 aspirations for gender diversity and UK and US 2025 ethnicity aspirations at VP and above achieved Culture - Annual survey of employee engagement reported increase to 81% Exceeded The Committee determined that the CEO clearly exceeded her individual objectives and that 78% out of the 90% maximum should be attributed to her overall bonus Julie Brown - Design of new investor engagement programme, including development of an Investor Relations Demonstrate Exceeded financial Roadmap and communication of lona-term outlooks leadership Cost discipline - Deep review of capital allocation and pipeline value 'unlocks' to support investment in organic R&D Exceeded and cash flow and Business Development; and to maximise returns to shareholders management Initiated work to drive P&L efficiency with a focus on SG&A and operating margin improvement Demonstrate - Successfully integrated into GSK and established strong partnership working with CEO and members of Met strong GLT, with notable output to support R&D and the Commercial organisations culture and leadership The Committee determined that the CFO clearly met her individual objectives and that 54% out of the 90% maximum should be attributed to her overall bonus